 Address: 131 W Myrtle St, Boise, ID 83702

-Boise River Greenbelt Biking
+Boise River Greenbelt Biking and Hiking

-The Boise Greenbelt is a 25-mile bike and pedestrian path that follows along the Boise River, connecting Eagle Island State Park in Eagle through Downtown Boise, and ends at Lucky Peak.
+The Boise Greenbelt is a 25-mile bike and walking path that follows along the Boise River, connecting Eagle Island State Park in Eagle through Downtown Boise, and ends at Lucky Peak.
 Biking and walking the Greenbelt is an easy way to explore downtown Boise and it’s also great for cyclists looking to get around the city.

 There are plenty of scenic stops along this route, including museums, parks, and historic sites.
 It offers a unique perspective into what makes this capital city so special.
 Check out the Boise River Greenbelt trail map here.